-- Pharmacies should only use the NHS Wales email system when emailing patient identifiable information to other healthcare professionals in Wales; - Although the email system is considered safe, as a mitigating factor to avoid any inadvertent misdirection, additional pre-cautions such as encrypting attachments may also be considered when sending special category information (sensitive); - Only email personal information between the Practice and Pharmacy if both parties have a legitimate reason to send and receive it, and only do so if it is strictly necessary; - There is always a risk of misdirection when sending emails.
+- GMPs and Pharmacists should only use the NHS Wales email system when emailing patient identifiable information to other healthcare professionals in Wales; - Although the email system is considered safe, as a mitigating factor to avoid any inadvertent misdirection, additional pre-cautions such as encrypting attachments may also be considered when sending special category information (sensitive); - Only email personal information between the Practice and Pharmacist if both parties have a legitimate reason to send and receive it, and only do so if it is strictly necessary; - GMPs should not send emails to the generic NHS Wales Pharmacy account as it may be viewed by any member of staff; - GMPs MUST contact the Pharmacy prior to sending an email to confirm which Pharmacist is on site that day and confirm the specific Pharmacist's NHS Wales email address;

+- There is always a risk of misdirection when sending emails.
 Users must double check that the communication is being directed to the intended recipient.
-All users should use the NHS Wales address book to check that the correct email address has been selected; - Monitor your Outlook application to ensure that the email was sent appropriately, for example, no bounce back emails or 'out of office' reply's; - Pharmacies often have other email addresses / outlook accounts therefore they should monitor their NHS Wales email (available through the Choose Pharmacy

-- Application) regularly, especially during this time of extreme circumstances, to ensure no emails are missed; - Practices may request a read receipt or confirmation email by return to ensure the Pharmacy has received the email, particularly in emergency situations and in light of the above point; - Emailing to other NHS email addresses are not currently considered secure, for example, @nhs.net. - A pragmatic approach to emailing should always be taken.
+All users should use the NHS Wales address book to check that the correct email address has been selected; - Monitor your Outlook application to ensure that the email was sent appropriately, for example, no bounce back emails or 'out of office' reply's.
+It is the responsibility of the sender to ensure the email was received by the recipient, DO NOT assume it has been received; - Requesting a read receipt or confirmation email by return may help ensure the GMP or Pharmacist has received the email, particularly in emergency situations and in light of the above point; - Emailing to other NHS email addresses are not currently considered secure, for example, @nhs.net - A pragmatic approach to emailing should always be taken.